-A supervisor will formally visit the pre-service teacher once during the 3 week placement and it is advised that, where possible, this visit should be in the second week of the placement.
+A supervisor will formally visit the pre-service teacher twice during the 4 week placement and it is advised that, where possible, this visit should be in the second week of the placement.
 It is the pre-service teacher's responsibility to contact the supervisor to negotiate the day/s and time/s of the visit.
 The pre-service teacher should receive verbal and written feedback from the Supervisor.

 During the third placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
 Pre-service teachers continue to develop through discussion and observation, an understanding of the varied nature of the teacher's role.
 Emphasis continues to be on supporting pre-service teachers to relate successfully to students in whole class settings, small groups, and on an individual basis, and to integrate the pre-service teacher's studies with practical learning experiences.
-During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class ideally in their major teaching area and, if relevant and possible, in their minor teaching area.
+During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class.